User Guide

 19 HAX1:

-You can run this configuration by navigating to the test/pdks/osu350 directory and executing
+You can run this configuration by navigating to CharLib’s test/examples directory and executing

 the following commands.